gitEugeneL/NBP-CurrencyExchangeApp/README.md

 # NBP-CurrencyExchangeApp

-This is a currency exchange application using the NBP API.
+This is a currency exchange application utilizing the NBP API.

-The project includes ASP.NET server and React Native mobile app, providing real-time exchange rates and a user-friendly experience.
+The project comprises:
+- ASP.NET server for backend functionalities,
+- React Native mobile application,
+- React PWA application.

 ## 👷 Frameworks, Libraries and Technologies